Odin94/Principal-Meteorite/README.md

     * Configure doors to link to the right next scene
     * Name doors / spawn points such that they will be matched (See Door.gd/Globals.gd/Player.gd _ready function)

+* When adding upgrades: Make sure to give them a unique name since save/load tracks them with it

 ## Planned features
 * Quick intro when starting a new game